 This document includes tips and checklists that help people assemble disaster kits and securely store important documents.
 Following the steps in this guide will help people stay safe and recover more quickly from a disaster.

-Ready.gov is a national public service campaign designed to educate and empower the American people to prepare for, respond to and mitigate emergencies, including natural and man-made disasters.
+The Ready Campaign is a national public service campaign designed to educate and empower the American people to prepare for, respond to, and mitigate emergencies, including natural and man-made disasters.
 The goal of the campaign is to promote preparedness through public involvement.

 This page provides procedural information regarding the Stafford Act declaration process and is intended for emergency managers, elected officials, media, and stakeholders interested in the formal declaration process.